-Culture, history, art, top-notch cuisine — New Mexico’s capital has it all.
-Best of all, you don’t have to spend a fortune for an upscale experience.
-Here is our guide to a luxe, but not too expensive, weekend in Santa Fe.
+Culture, history, art, and top-notch cuisine — New Mexico’s capital has it all.
+The best part?
+You don’t have to spend a fortune to experience everything the city has to offer.
+Here is our guide to a luxe (but not too expensive) weekend in Santa Fe.

-Art is a major draw in “The City Different,” now home to one of the largest scenes in the United States.
-And you can't think about art in New Mexico art without thinking 20th-century painter Georgia O’Keeffe, whose work was immensely influenced by Southwestern landscapes.
+Art is a major draw in Santa Fe, which is home to one of the largest scenes in the United States.
+And you can't think about art in New Mexico art without thinking 20th-century painter Georgia O’Keeffe, whose work was influenced by Southwestern landscapes.
 Her namesake museum ($13 admission), which features more than 3,000 works, is just blocks from Santa Fe Plaza, the heart of downtown.
-For $30, you can also opt for a New Mexico CulturePass to access 15 museums and historic sites.
+For $30, you can also opt for a New Mexico CulturePass, which grants you access 15 museums and historic sites.
 Four of them are in Santa Fe, including the New Mexico Museum of Art.

-Another must-see that’s uniquely Santa Fe is Canyon Road, a winding half-mile strip, tucked into the foothills of the Sangre de Cristo Mountains in the city’s historic district, home to restaurants, shopping, and more than one hundred art galleries and studios.
-Plan an afternoon of gallery hopping to see established and emerging artists in a variety of mediums, including sculpture, paintings, and mixed media.
+Another must-see that’s uniquely Santa Fe is Canyon Road, a winding half-mile strip, tucked into the foothills of the Sangre de Cristo Mountains, is home to restaurants, shopping, and more than one hundred art galleries and studios.
+While you're here, be sure to gallery-hop to see established and emerging artists in a variety of mediums, including sculptures, paintings, and mixed media.

 Just north of the city, you’ll find the only open-air opera house in the U.S. You can snag a seat for Candide or Madame Butterfly, complete with a Santa Fe sunset backdrop, for as little as $40 per ticket.
 Arrive early and tailgate like the locals — with a nice meal and some wine — in the parking lot before the show.